Post-Quantum Hybrid Digital Signatures with Hardware-Support for Digital Twins: Introduction

-$\bullet$ {\em Aggregate Digital Signatures:} The use of Aggregate Signature (AS) is of great importance in applications that require frequent authentication, particularly on low-end devices and bandwidth-limited networks in the context of DT.
-AS efficiently reduces cryptographic overhead by consolidating multiple distinct signatures into a single constant-size signature.
+$\bullet$ {\em Aggregate Digital Signatures:} Aggregate Signature (AS) are vital for frequent and continuous authentication, particularly on low-end devices and bandwidth-limited networks.
+Formally, an AS scheme reduces the cryptographic overhead by combining multiple distinct signatures, that can be issued from a single or multiple signers, into a fixed-length signature.
+Thus, aggregation improve the performance efficiency by lowering the cryptographic payload into a constant overhead.
+ASs have seen numerous applications, namely in IoT networks \cite{bagchi2023post}, delay-tolerant networks \cite{zhu2009smart}, secure routing \cite{boldyreva2007ordered}, and distributed systems (e.g., Blockchain) \cite{drijvers2020pixel}.

-Several aggregate signatures have been proposed in the literature which can be divided into: {\em (i) Factorial-based:} rely on the hardness assumption of the factorization problem.
+Several aggregate signatures have been proposed in the literature which can be divided into: {\em (i) Factorization-based:} rely on the hardness assumption of the factorization problem.
 For example, the condensed RSA (C-RSA) \cite{Yavuz:TDSC:OutsourcedDB} signature offers aggregation with an efficient verification but expensive signing and large key sizes due to the modular exponentiation over large prime modulus. {\em (ii) Pairing-based:} based on bilinear maps and offer aggregation within multi-user settings.
-BLS \cite{BLS:2004:Boneh:JournalofCrypto} represents the widely-used seminal pairing-based signature which offers a small signature and public key sizes, but with a costly pairing and map-to-point operations that are highly expensive. {\em (iii)} Elliptic Curve (EC)-based: The aggregate EC-based schemes offer a balance in terms of signature generation efficiency and key sizes.
-FI-BAF \cite{Yavuz:2012:TISSEC:FIBAF} is one of the most signer-efficient AS s with FS that can be deployed on low-end devices.
-This is at the cost of linear storage overhead with respect to the number of signatures, and thereby it is not scalable for large-scale data intensive DT applications.
+BLS \cite{BLS:2004:Boneh:JournalofCrypto} represents the widely-used seminal pairing-based signature which offers a small signature and public key sizes, but with a costly pairing and map-to-point operations that are highly expensive.
+Recent optimized pairing-based aggregate signatures are back-traced to BLS in terms of signer efficiency.
+For instance, LFS-AS \cite{chen2022lfs} is a pairing-based aggregate signature with FS for e-Health.
+Its signature generation performs four exponentiation which are expensive for 8-bit devices.
+Its verification is even more costlier since due to pairing operations.
+Numerous aggregate signatures with advanced properties (e.g., certificateless setting) \cite{vallent2021efficient} are pairing-free schemes.
+However, such recent works focus on reducing the verification computational cost while omitting the prohibitive signing overhead for 8-bit MCUs. {\em (iii)} Elliptic Curve (EC)-based: The aggregate EC-based schemes offer a balance in terms of signature generation efficiency and key sizes.
+For instance, FI-BAF \cite{Yavuz:2012:TISSEC:FIBAF} is a signer-efficient EC-based AS and FS digital signature.
+However, it incurs persistent linear storage overhead at verifiers, wherein one-time public keys must be periodically redistributed.
+Thus, it is not scalable for large-scale data-intensive DT applications.
+There exist recent EC-based AS schemes with advanced properties for IoTs (e.g., \cite{vallent2021efficient, li2020permissioned}).
+However, they inherit similar signing efficiency to that of Schnorr \cite{SchnorrQ} at the signer side and they lack low-level implementation on resource-constrained devices.